 Sketch is a Mac-only design tool for vector editing, and arguably one of the most popular UI design tools around.
-Having been around since 2010, Sketch enjoys a vast ecosystem of plugins and integrations, not to mention millions of third-party design templates, assets, videos, photos, and other resources to complement its core capabilities.
+Having been around since 2010, Sketch enjoys a vast ecosystem of plugins and integrations, not to mention millions of third-party design templates used by professional UX design firms, assets, videos, photos, and other resources to complement its core capabilities.
 At $99 for a year including updates, it’s quite affordable, and even if you don’t renew after that, you can continue using the platform, albeit without subsequent updates.

 However, Sketch has several disadvantages as well.
 First of all, there’s no Windows version, which leaves out a massive chunk of the designer population.
 It is also run natively on Mac systems and lacks the accessibility of modern design platforms that are cloud-based.
 It also lacks rich animation features for in-screen transitions and effects.
 Unlike Adobe XD, it doesn’t offer 3D modeling.
 Most of all, prototyping is a laborious process.

 With so many newer Sketch alternative tools on the market, let’s explore some that have made their mark on the UI design landscape over the past few years as well as some of the newer platforms that are more adaptive, collaborative, and comprehensive than older utilities like Sketch.
+To make the conversation about alternative design tools more inclusive and useful, we compiled a list that would make a great fit for both a single-person entrepreneur and an established UX company.
 These tools are created for design purposes as well as rapid prototyping, making them more suitable for Agile and other software development methodologies that rely on iterative design at their core.

 Among the contenders for the top Sketch alternative is Wondershare Mockitt, a fully-loaded design, prototyping, flowchart, and mind-mapping tool that is hosted on the cloud.
 Mockitt helps Agile teams by giving them the right tools and the right interface to move quickly, gather feedback from all stakeholders, and improve on subsequent iterations in a fluid and seamless manner.
 It includes vast libraries of UI components, widgets, UI layouts, templates, UI kits, and design systems that are customizable and sharable among members of a design team.
 It also allows for deep collaboration between stakeholders by accelerating the review, commenting, feedback, iteration, and approval processes and making the team more efficient overall.